-24. The proposed recurrent grants to the UGC-funded sector for the 2012/13 to 2014/15 triennium are based on UGC's proposals.
+24. The recommendations regarding the recurrent grants to the UGC-funded sector for the 2012/13 to 2014/15 triennium are based on UGC's proposals.
 UGC's report on the Higher Education Review recommends that we should review periodically self-financing institutions' access to competitive research funding.